lee-dohm/no-response/README.md

 - `daysUntilClose` &mdash; Number of days to wait for a response from the original author before closing.
 - `responseRequiredColor` &mdash; Color for the `responseRequiredLabel`. **Only** used when creating the label if it does not already exist.
 - `responseRequiredLabel` &mdash; Text of the label used to indicate that a response from the original author is required.
 - `token` &mdash; Token used to access repo information.
 The default GitHub Actions token is sufficient.
+Defaults to `github.token`.

 ### Outputs